NNPDF/pineappl/docs/installation.md

 anywhere and you are done; this will automatically download the most-recently released version from [crates.io](https://crates.io).

+More functionality can be added by adding the `--feature=feature1,feature2,...` flag, see below.

 ### Optional: APPLgrid converter

 If you'd like to convert APPLgrids to PineAPPL grids, make sure to